An Employer’s Guide for Supporting Workplace Mental Health

 What is My Workplace Obligation to Employees Struggling with their Mental Health?

-As a foundation to supporting mental health, as discussed in part one of this series, employers should have a mental health policy in place accessible to their employees.
+As a foundation for supporting mental health, as discussed in part one of this series, employers should have a mental health policy in place accessible to their employees.
 This policy should state the employer’s dedication to addressing mental health and encouraging mental health leave for employees when needed.
 As well, employers should prepare those in leadership roles to be available to create opportunities for employees to share any concerns or recommendations around accommodations for mental health.
-Employers should also ensure that all employees are aware of the available employee assistance programs (EAPs) in case they require other forms of support.
+Employers should also ensure that all employees are aware of the available employee assistance programs (EAPs) and other forms of workplace mental health support if they need additional help.

 How to Create a More Inclusive Workplace with Workplace Policies